napari/napari/docs/naps/template.md

 ## Backward Compatibility

-This section describes the ways in which the NAP breaks backward compatibility.
+This section describes the ways in which the NAP affects backward compatibility, including both breakages and decisions that better support backward compatibility.

 ## Future Work